Walking and Re-Creation

 “recreation refocuses the mind and creates a sense of ease and wellbeing […] people undergo a physical, mental or spiritual renewal which not only incorporates a reconstitution of health, but also offers opportunities to regenerate, or recreate, a sense of themselves as individual and unique personalities.”
 (2008, p61)

-Through three walks, the research team will disseminate walking as a form of re-creation as well as recreation: of history, self, environment, community and city.
+Through three walks, the research team disseminated walking as a form of re-creation as well as recreation: of history, self, environment, community and city.
+These three walks were:

-• A guided comic walk exploring the unofficial histories of Bristol as part of Walkfest 2022 that will perambulate overlooked, unknown sites.
-It will excavate stories nevertheless central to the city and its inhabitants, resisting the routes inscribed by authorised history and writing the city anew.
+• A guided comic walk exploring the unofficial histories of Bristol as part of Walkfest 2022 that perambulated overlooked, unknown sites.
+It excavated stories nevertheless central to the city and its inhabitants, resisting the routes inscribed by authorised history and writing the city anew.

-• With Steppin Sistas the research team will create a community of 30 women who will use walking to occupy spaces from which they are excluded.
-A feasibility study will be conducted using an exploratory night walk in Bristol.
+• With Steppin Sistas the research team created a community of 30 women who use walking to occupy spaces from which they are excluded.
+A feasibility study was conducted using an exploratory night walk in Bristol.

 Who are the team and what do they bring?